MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-and-operations-manager.md

 Apart from installation of certificate on the system, you must update the Operations Manager to be aware of the certificate that you want to use.
 The actions below will restart the Microsoft Monitoring Agent service.

-Uses the MOMCertImport.exe utility included in the **SupportTools** folder in the Operations Manager installation media.
+Use the MOMCertImport.exe utility included in the **SupportTools** folder in the Operations Manager installation media.
 Copy the file to your server.

 To import the certificate into Operations Manager using MOMCertImport, follow these steps:

-1. Log on to the computer where you created the certificate.
+1. Log on to the target computer.
 2. Open an Administrator Command Prompt or PowerShell window and navigate to the *MOMCertImport.exe* utility folder.
 3. Run the *MomCertImport.exe* utility
       1. In CMD: *MOMCertImport.exe*